functionaldude/realtime-chat/README.md

 Sharding is also possible to distribute the load.

 Redis is only used for pub/sub to notify other server instances of [changes in a channel](MESSAGING_SERVICE.md#channel-changes).
-Sharding is also possible, but most probably necessary.
+Sharding is also possible, but most probably not necessary.

 ## Tracking